Pupil Advocacy Course

 An introduction to case analysis.

-Stage I & II - Witness Handling, Voice & Presence, Practice Management, Ethics
+Witness Handling, Practice Management, Ethics

 This stage consists of two separate applications, one of which is prepared by each pair of pupils, and is split between two separate evenings.
 The first evening consists of a skeleton argument review, where pupils have the chance to discuss their skeleton arguments with the trainers before their oral submissions.
-On the second evening pupils will perform before a real judge.
+On the second sessions pupils will perform before a real judge.
 During the exercises, the judges behave as they would in a real case (although they will later give some advice to the pupils) and the trainers will, during or after each performance, give feedback.

-Stage V - The Trial Exercise
+The Trial Exercise